-Columns 3 and 4 report the same kind of estimates, when reforms are distinguished by electoral rule.
-Here, the introduction of democracy with proportional elections raises the probability of an opening of the economy, whereas the introduction of majoritarian elections does not.
+Columns 3 and 4 of Table 6 report on the same kind of estimates, when reforms are distinguished by electoral rule.
+Here, the introduction of democracy with proportional elections (or a reform from majoritarian to proportional elections) raises the probability of an opening of the economy, whereas the introduction of majoritarian elections does not.
 Once more, there is no evidence of significant pre-reform changes in the trade policy index.
 The positive effect of proportional elections on openness is about half the estimated effect of a parliamentary form of government - still quite sizable.
 Because the parliamentary-presidential distinction is independent of the proportional-majoritarian distinction, the specifications in columns 1-4 really assume the effects of the form of government and the electoral rule to be additive.
 A formal test - based on indicators for the four possible types of democracy - does not reject the hypothesis of additivity (results not shown).

 Finally, columns 5 and 6 consider the distinction between permanent and temporary reform.
-The results show that, as expected, permanent democratizations significantly raise the probability of opening up the economy, whereas temporary democratizations do not.
+As expected, permanent democratizations significantly raise the probability of liberalizing the economy, whereas temporary democratizations do not.
 If anything, the latter appear to reduce the probability of an open economy, but the negative estimate is not statistically robust.